Abhishek8187/weight_tracker_firestore/README.md

 List of entries is being updated in realtime when data changes on firestore

-I have removed google services.json fire.
+I have removed google services.json file.
 Add your own to use firestore services

 ![Screenshot (148)](https://user-images.githubusercontent.com/72517135/219284087-df2302c3-d0de-4cb8-b013-a62322e93287.png)